 - If your personal loan is written off ("forgiven" in legalese), you will want to seek tax guidance on the treatment of the forgiven loan.

 Alternative approach: Sign a SAFE with MFN terms to invest money into your own company

-One alternate approach is to use the YCombinator SAFE agreement to invest money into your own company.
+One alternate self-funding option is to use the YCombinator SAFE agreement to invest your own money into your startup company.
 This agreement is a simplified version of a convertible note without a maturity date or interest rate — the YC SAFE functions much like a warrant, instead of a debt instrument like convertible notes, and is used by many early stage startups.
 Read more about key terms in SAFE agreements and how SAFEs are used in startup financing.
 The YC SAFE is a standard document used by many venture capital firms and angel investors who invest into startups at the pre-seed and seed stage.